ptsteadman/notebook/log.md

 Need to make presentation for the ReactCamp thing.
 Wish the event was better organized, seems fishy.
 Not exactly sure what should be prioritized today in terms of client work.

+### Monday, July 18th 2016

+First day at iHM went well.
+Feel satisfied with their technical level and the coherence of the team.
+Both Zachary and I seem a bit ill-adjusted to working in an office for eight hours straight: found myself 'looking at the clock', figuratively.

+Looking forward to lunch meeting w/ other consultancies, very exciting and useful.
+I draw a lot of energy from people like that.

+Bought two nice shirts from opening ceremony.
+At bar now (not a bar I like very much), hopefully will get some work done on Montage.